lightstep/dd-trace-rb/README.md

-# LightStep Datadog Trace Client
+# LS Trace Client

 [![CircleCI](https://circleci.com/gh/lightstep/dd-trace-rb/tree/master.svg?style=svg)](https://circleci.com/gh/lightstep/dd-trace-rb/tree/master)

-`lightstep-ddtrace-rb` is LightStep's fork of Datadog’s tracing client for Ruby.
+`ls-trace` is LightStep's fork of Datadog’s tracing client for Ruby.
 It is used to trace requests as they flow across web servers, databases and microservices so that developers have great visiblity into bottlenecks and troublesome requests.

 ## Getting Started